shirby/neaweb/what-we-do.md

 ## Purposes

-The Association is part of the Wisconsin Conference of the United Church of Christ and exists in a covenant relationship with it and with the national setting of the United Church of Christ and local churches.
+The Association is part of the Wisconsin Conference of the United Church of Christ and exists in a covenantal relationship with it as well as with the national setting of the United Church of Christ and local churches.

 The mission of the Association is to: